TermuxHackz/ASB/docs/README.md

 ## Features

-### 1. Apple Support Q&A
+### 1. AI-Powered Support
-- Users can ask questions about Apple products and services in designated forum channels.
+- Responds to Apple-related questions in designated forum channels.
-- The bot uses advanced AI models to generate helpful and accurate responses.
+- Uses advanced AI models to generate helpful and accurate responses.
-- Daily question limits are enforced to prevent abuse.
+- Supports multiple AI models: Claude, LLaMA, and Gemini.
+- Maintains conversation context for follow-up questions.

 ### 2. Multi-Language Support
-- The bot can translate responses to various languages set for individual users.
+- Can translate responses to various languages set for individual users.

 ### 3. Configurable Forums
 - Admins can configure up to two forum channels for Apple support.